saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

    * - Attribute
      - Description
    * - data-customize-website-views
-     - The template to enable
+     - The template to enable.
    * - data-customize-website-variable
-     - The name given to the variable
+     - The name given to the variable.
    * - data-img
-     - The thumbnail it will display in the choices of header offered in the Website Builder UI
+     - The thumbnail it will display in the choices of header offered in the Website Builder UI.

 .. code-block:: scss
     :caption: ``/website_airproof/static/src/scss/primary_variables.scss``